Explore Results for the

 More detailed civics assessment results are available throughout this Report Card.

-About the Civics Assessment
+About the civics assessment

 The NAEP civics assessment measures students’ knowledge and understanding of civics with three interrelated components: knowledge, intellectual and participatory skills, and civic dispositions.
-Taken together, these three elements are defined in the framework as the core elements of civics instruction in the U.S. Learn more about the NAEP civics framework.
+Taken together, these three elements are defined in the framework as the core elements of civics instruction in the United States.
+Learn more about the NAEP civics framework.

 Assessment Design and Administration:

-• A nationally representative sample of approximately 13,400 eighth-graders from about 780 schools across the nation participated in 2018.
+• A nationally representative sample of approximately 7,800 eighth-graders from about 410 schools across the nation participated in 2022.

 • Students answered questions related to civics for approximately 60 minutes.